databricks-industry-solutions/comtrade-accelerator/README.md

 ## Business Problem
 The [COMTRADE format](https://ieeexplore.ieee.org/document/6512503) is the standard for the interchange of various types of fault, test, and simulation data, defined by the [Institute of Electrical and Electronic Engineers (IEEE)](https://www.ieee.org/).
 This format is widely used in a number of analytic applications, making it critical that we demonstrate how such data can be processed in Databricks.

 In this solution accelerator, we will show how electric signal data captured in the COMTRADE format can be processed in a distributed manner using a Databricks cluster.
-We create a streaming pipeline for eletric utilities providers to detect faults.
+We create a streaming pipeline for electric utilities providers to detect faults.

 ___
 <colton.peltier@databricks.com>,  <eric.golinko@databricks.com>, <bryan.smith@databricks.com>